Create Points Tool

 While you use spatial tools, you may have more than one spatial object field in the data stream.
 When you configure the final Output Data tool, you must remember that output to files like .dbf, .xls, or .csv does not accept the spatial object fields, and that spatial files will accept only one spatial object field.
 Use the Select tool to select only the appropriate fields for the output file type.

-For more information on writing output to a spatial file, see Output Data tool.
+For more information on writing output to a spatial file, visit Output Data tool.

 Configure the Tool